-- Review all examination reports of the bank, issued by FCA, and evaluate management’s response to the report.
+- Review all FCA examination reports of the Bank and evaluate management’s response to the reports.

-- Review with the General Counsel, the program for monitoring compliance with the Standards of Conduct Regulations and at least annually with management and the independent and internal auditor, compliance with AgriBank’s Code of Ethics for senior management, principal accounting officers and the Controller.
+- Review with the General Counsel, the program for monitoring compliance with the Standards of Conduct Regulations and review at least annually with management and the independent and internal auditor, compliance with AgriBank’s Code of Ethics for officers and senior financial professionals.

 - Review management’s internal control report with the independent auditor and the internal auditor.

-- Review and discuss with management, any significant findings by the independent auditor or the Audit Department together with management’s response to such findings.
+- Review and discuss with management, any significant findings by the independent auditor or Internal Audit together with management’s response to such findings.

 - Annually review the Audit Committee Charter and recommend to the board of directors any amendments to that charter as appropriate.

-- Annually prepare a report to be included in AgriBank’s annual report, disclosing the committee’s review and discussion of the annual financial statements with management and reviewed and discussed matters with independent auditors as required.
+- Annually prepare a report to be included in AgriBank’s annual report, disclosing the committee reviewed and discussed the annual financial statements with management and reviewed and discussed matters with independent auditors as required.

-- Perform a self-assessment of the effectiveness of the Audit Committee activities at least bi-annually.
+- Perform a self-assessment of the effectiveness of the Committee activities at least bi-annually.

-- Periodically meet with representatives of FCA as deemed necessary.
+- Meet with representatives of FCA as deemed necessary.